liaz-stratoscale/strato-aws-examples/terraform/README.md

 # Symphony Terraform Examples

-Theses examples show you how to use the Terraform AWS provider with Stratoscale Symphony.
+These examples show you how to use the Terraform AWS provider with Stratoscale Symphony.

 ## Before you begin